landonb/home-fries/.fries/once/README.rst

      - One of the window manager tweaks, for example, is to disable that pesky five-minute no-activity timeout.
-If you leave your machine, you should lock it if you care, but if you're at home and just happen to take a short break, you shouldn't be bothered to unlock the screen when you return to work.
+If you leave your machine, you should lock it if you care (use the Home-fries ``qq`` command), but if you're at home and just happen to take a short break, you shouldn't be bothered to unlock the screen when you return to work.

      - Some of the tweaks: